A Comprehensive Guide to Cluster Analysis: Applications, Best Practices and Resources

 Scatterplots can help you visualize the data points and their assigned cluster labels by showing you the grouping patterns and the separation between clusters.
 Each data point is represented as a dot, and the different clusters are distinguished by different colors or symbols.

-Use can also heatmaps to visualize the similarity or dissimilarity between data points and clusters.
+You can also use heatmaps to visualize the similarity or dissimilarity between data points and clusters.
 A heatmap displays a color-coded matrix, where each cell represents the distance or similarity measure between a data point and a cluster centroid.
-This visualization helps to identify which data points belong strongly to a particular cluster.
+This visualization helps you identify which data points belong strongly to a particular cluster.

 Dimensionality reduction techniques